antvis/G2/site/docs/manual/core/scale.en.md

 ## Mark Scale

 Every channel of the mark is bound to a scale.
-This scale transforms the column data bound to the channel from the data range: **Domain** to the visual range: **Range**.
+This scale transforms the column data bound to the channel from the data range: **domain** to the visual range: **range**.
 Different types of scales are suitable for different types of data and use cases.

 ### Scale Synchronization